ICE eyes Euronext IPO by summer; to wind down NYSE Technologies

 By John McCrank

-NEW YORK IntercontinentalExchange Group Inc (ICE.N) said on Tuesday, less than a week after closing its $11 billion takeover of NYSE Euronext, that it plans to spin off Euronext by next summer and to wind down the Big Board parent's technology business.
+NEW YORK, Nov 19 IntercontinentalExchange Group Inc said on Tuesday, less than a week after closing its $11 billion takeover of NYSE Euronext, that it plans to spin off Euronext by next summer and to wind down the Big Board parent's technology business.

 Expense savings from combining the companies are now expected to be $500 million, versus earlier estimates of $450 million, and the headcount of the merged company will fall to around 2,600 or 2,700, down from around 4,100 at present, ICE executives told analysts on a conference call.